-(B) A very high fire hazard severity zone, as determined by the Department of Forestry and Fire Protection pursuant to Section 51178, or within a very high fire hazard severity zone as indicated on maps adopted by the Department of Forestry and Fire Protection pursuant to Section 4202 of the Public Resources Code.
-A parcel is not ineligible within the meaning of this paragraph if it is either of the following:

-(i) A site excluded from the specified hazard zones by a local agency, pursuant to subdivision (b) of Section 51179.

-(ii) A site that has adopted fire hazard mitigation measures pursuant to existing building standards or state fire mitigation measures applicable to the development.
+- (A) A very high fire hazard severity zone, as determined by the Department of Forestry and Fire Protection pursuant to Section 51178, or within a very high fire hazard severity zone as indicated on maps adopted by the Department of Forestry and Fire Protection pursuant to Section 4202 of the Public Resources Code.
+A parcel is not ineligible within the meaning of this paragraph if it is either of the following: - (i) A site excluded from the specified hazard zones by a local agency, pursuant to subdivision (b) of Section 51179. - (ii) A site that has adopted fire hazard mitigation measures pursuant to existing building standards or state fire mitigation measures applicable to the development.

-(C) A parcel that is a contributing parcel within a historic district established by an ordinance of the local government that was in effect as of December 31, 2010.
+- (B) A parcel for which either of the following apply: - (i) The parcel is a contributing parcel within a historic district established by an ordinance of the local government that was in effect as of December 31, 2010. - (ii) The parcel includes a structure that was listed on a state or federal register of historic resources before the date that the development proponent first submits an application for an equitable communities incentive pursuant to this chapter.

-(c) If the residential development is located within a county that has a population equal to or less than 600,000, the residential development satisfies all of the following additional requirements:
+(c)If the residential development is located within a county that has a population equal to or less than 600,000, based on the most recent United States Census Bureau data, the residential development satisfies all of the following additional requirements: